rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    The larger the divergence the more tendancy the cell has to fire when the animal faces a specific direction.

-   :param polarPlot: The binned and smoothed directional ratemap
+   :param polarPlot np.ndarray: The binned and smoothed directional ratemap
-   :type polarPlot: 1D-array

    :returns: The divergence from circular of the 1D-array
              from a uniform circular distribution
-   :rtype: klDivergence (float)
+   :rtype: float